Investigative Tools Built Exclusively for Law Enforcement

 - Ted Bundy, picked up for a driving violation, arousing suspicion by attempting to flee the scene in his Volkswagon with his car lights off and speeding through stop signs.

-27 million unique vehicle records.
+27 billion unique vehicle records.
 No cost for law enforcement agencies.
 CARFAX: the brand law enforcement and citizens trust.

 Power your investigations to solve crimes faster